jewettaij/visfd/README.md

 A image *mask* can be used to exclude certain voxels or regions from consideration.
 *(Typically these are voxels which have been characterized previously.
-The contributions from remaining voxels are normalized, so that objects located within narrow confined spaces can still be detected accurately.)*
+The contributions from remaining voxels are normalized, so that objects located within narrow confined spaces can be detected accurately and without penalty.)*
 A list of detected objects can be saved to a text file.
 Annotated images can be saved to a new MRC/REC file.
 Documentation for this program is located